Israeli delegation expected in Qatar for more Gaza talks

 Framework of the agreement includes a six-week pause in fighting that could see an exchange of captives and increase in aid.

-An Israeli delegation is soon expected in Qatar to continue talks on securing a pause in the war on Gaza that could see captives released.
+An Israeli delegation is expected to arrive in Qatar soon to continue talks on securing a pause in the war on Gaza that could see captives released.

 The talks began last week in Paris and were attended by the chiefs of Israel’s spy agency Mossad and domestic security service Shin Bet, along with mediators from the United States, Qatar and Egypt.